keithalexanderjr/keithalexanderjr/README.md

 💾 I like contributing to Open Source projects and am really enthusiastic about learning new technology.
 I have graduated with a Bachelor's of Science degree in Computer Engineering.
 I've been working on personal software development projects and my personal website as well to keep track of my new discoveries and other fun stuff!

-👘 Outside the world of tech, I love pushing myself to see my fullest potential.
-I currently train **Brazilian Jiu Jitsu**, **Boxing** & **Powerlifting**.
-Aside from the injuries, I am having much fun testing my limits.
+👘 Outside the world of tech, I love pushing myself; testing my limits to my fullest potential.
+I am a mixed martial art practitioner in **Brazilian Jiu Jitsu**, train **Boxing** & **Powerlifting**.
 I am thankful for my Professors, coaches and teammates who help me everyday to become better 🤟

 🥟Powerlifting Goals: SQ: 410/BP: 325/DL: 585